Neonatal lupus erythematosus: Skin

 A rash can be seen upon delivery.
 It is commonly found on the head and face, but can also be found on other parts of the body.
 It is most commonly seen around the eyes.
 The rash can be described as raised, red, and ring-shaped.
 The rash is not always visible at birth and can become more prominent after UV light exposure.
 Antibodies coming from the mother have a certain life span.
 Because of this, the rash usually lasts 6–8 months, resolving after the maternal antibodies are no longer in circulation.
 Telangiectasia has also been seen and can occur with or without the ring-shaped rash.
+Severe rashes can blister, crust, become hyperpigmented, scar, and in rare cases lead to atrophy; rash management includes limiting sun exposure, wearing protective clothing, and if needed, laser-therapy to reduce telangiectasia.